jup-team/jup-api/README.md

 `docker-compose build`

 ### creating super user
-`docker-compose run app sh -c "python3 manage.py createsuperuser"`
+`docker-compose run app "python3 manage.py createsuperuser"`

 ### creating new apps in the project

 suppose you want to create a /candidates app in the project:

-`docker-compose run app sh -c "django-admin startapp candidates"`
+`docker-compose run app "django-admin startapp candidates"`

 ### the .env.dev file